- First Aid

 Many people instinctively hold their necks back, but this is inappropriate since the blood will just end up dripping down your throat.
 Instead, plug your nose with your fingers, tilt your head forward and breathe slowly through your mouth.
 Don’t forget to breathe or else you’ll end up passing out and make the situation worse.
 Remember, it’s just a nosebleed – not the end of sliced bread.

 If the bleeding is excessive or you’re overly concerned about ruining your white carpet, then you can hold some tissue in your hand as you squeeze your nostrils with your fingers.
 Adding the tissue will also help clot the blood faster.

 After about five or ten minutes of pressure, you can release your fingers and check if the bleeding has stopped.
 If your nose is still bleeding, apply pressure again for another five minutes until the blood has fully clotted.

 Call your doctor if your blood hasn’t ceased to bleed after twenty minutes of applying pressure.
 It could be serious so it is always wise to take precautions just in case.

 Getting a nosebleed is a common problem and can be managed well if proper preventative measures are taken.
-If you want to know how to stop a bloody nose, make sure your living space is humid enough and take the necessary precautions when a nosebleed occurs immediately.
+If you want to know how to stop a bloody nose fast, make sure your living space is humid enough and take the necessary precautions when a nosebleed occurs immediately.
 Remember to stay calm and carry on.